echohello-dev/transcribe-me/README.md

 - `freeze`: Saves the installed Python package versions to the `requirements.txt` file.
 - `install-cli`: Installs the application as a command-line interface (CLI) tool.

-## Features

-- **Audio Transcription**: Transcribes audio files using the OpenAI Whisper API.
-It supports both MP3 and M4A formats and can handle large files by splitting them into smaller chunks for transcription.
-- **Summary Generation**: Generates summaries of the transcriptions using both OpenAI's GPT-4 and Anthropic's Claude models.
-The summaries are saved in Markdown format and include key points in bold and a "Next Steps" section.
-- **Configurable Models**: Supports multiple models for OpenAI and Anthropic, with configurable temperature, max_tokens, and system prompts.
-- **Error Handling**: The application handles errors gracefully and provides informative error messages.
-It also cleans up temporary files after processing each audio file.

 ## Limitations

 - The application requires API keys for both OpenAI and Anthropic.
 These keys are not provided with the application and must be obtained separately.
 - The application is designed to run on a single machine and does not support distributed processing.
 As a result, the speed of transcription and summary generation is limited by the performance of the machine it is running on.
 - The application does not support real-time transcription or summary generation.
 It processes audio files one at a time and must complete the transcription and summary generation for each file before moving on to the next one.

-## Future Work

-- **Parallel Processing**: Implement parallel processing to transcribe multiple audio files or chunks of audio simultaneously.
-- **Real-Time Transcription and Summary Generation**: Modify the application to support real-time transcription and summary generation.
-- **User Interface**: Develop a user interface to make the application more accessible to non-technical users.